Compiling

 The reason we use hexidecimal instead of decimal is that, we can arrange binary into four bit words and 16 is a multiple of four.
 That is not possible with 10.

 So, the compiler compiles C programming language into Assembly code.
 Assembly is a very simple and precise code, telling the CPU exactly what to do.
-Such as, move a number from a register in the ALU, the Arithmetic Logic Unit, into a register in cache, or add two registers together.
+Such as, move a number from a register in the ALU, the Arithmetic Logic Unit, into a register in cache, or add two registers together, etc.

-Registers are the circuits in the CPU, where data is stored temporarily while the computer processes it.
+Registers are circuits in the CPU, where data is stored temporarily while the computer processes it.
 The computer is processing data in the billions of operations every second.
 A laptop with eight processors can process a lot of information fast.

 The CPU is reading the code as ASCII in binary numbers.
 So, the binary number for 64 is 01000000 which the computer recognizes as the @ symbol.
 65, or 01000001, equals the ASCII symbol for A. The hexidecimal numbers for those two examples are 40 and 41,